r00ster91/raylib-Nim/README.md

 # Notes
 - Desktop only for now (no iOS, Android or Web).
-- There isn't a documentation yet but i'm working on it.
+- There isn't a documentation yet.
 For now you can use [this cheatsheet](http://www.raylib.com/cheatsheet/cheatsheet.html).